-Sarah Jessica Parker On Stage - Theater Credits, Bio and Tickets
+Sarah Jessica Parker On Stage - Theatre Credits, Bio and Tickets

 Parker began her career at a young age, training across the country at various well-known establishments, including the School of American Ballet in New York City, the New York Professional Children’s School, the School for Creative and Performing Arts in Cincinnati, and the Hollywood High School in Los Angeles.

-She made her Broadway debut as Flora in a short-lived revival of William Archibald’s play The Innocents in October 1976, but would return to the Great White Way in the 1977 premiere of Annie.
-Following a stint in the minor role of July, she would take over the titular role in March 1979 and star on Broadway for a whole year.
+She made her Broadway debut as Flora in a short-lived revival of William Archibald’s play The Innocents in October 1976 and returned to Broadway shortly afterward in the 1977 premiere of Annie.
+Following a stint in the minor role of July, she would take over the titular role in March 1979 and star on Broadway for a year.

-Parker returned to Broadway in March 1996 to assume the role of Rosemary Pillkington in a revival of musical comedy How to Succeed in Business Without Really Trying and would star as Princess Winnifred in a revival of Once Upon a Mattress from November 1996 through June 1997.
-She earned her second Drama Desk nomination following her performance in Manhattan Theatre Club’s Off-Broadway production of Wonder of the World, which ran at New York City Center from November 2001 through January 2002, and she wouldn’t be seen on a New York stage again until MTC’s Off-Broadway production of The Commons of Pensacola from October 2013 through February 2014.
+Parker returned to Broadway in March 1996 to assume the role of Rosemary Pillkington in a revival of the musical comedy How to Succeed in Business Without Really Trying, following it up with a star turn as Princess Winnifred in a revival of Once Upon a Mattress from November 1996 through June 1997.
+She earned her second Drama Desk nomination following her performance in Manhattan Theatre Club’s Off-Broadway production of Wonder of the World, which ran at New York City Center from November 2001 through January 2002. she wouldn’t be seen on a New York stage again until MTC’s Off-Broadway production of The Commons of Pensacola from October 2013 through February 2014.